polar-app/polar-app/README.md

 - **Area highlights** Capture a region of the page as a highlight which can be a chart, figure, infographic, etc.

+- **Local Storage** All content is stored locally.
+You can also use a system like Dropbox to transfer your repository across machines.

+- **Hackable** The entire system is based on Electron, Node, pdf.js, React and other web standards.
+If you're a developer - welcome home!

+- **Standards Based** All content is stored as JSON in a well documented schema.
+Annotations never mutate the original content.

 - **Portable** Run across any platform.
 Linux, MacOS, and Windows supported.

 # Screenshots

 <img src="https://raw.githubusercontent.com/burtonator/polar-bookshelf/master/docs/screenshots/pdf-loaded.png" align="center" title="PDF" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);">